 Stellarators, first constructed in the 1950s under PPPL founder Lyman Spitzer, are a promising concept that have long trailed symmetrical magnetic facilities called tokamaks as the leading device for producing fusion energy.
 A history of relatively poor heat confinement has played a role in holding back stellarators, which can operate in a steady state with little risk of the plasma disruptions that tokamaks face.

-Fusion combines light elements in the form of plasma — the hot, charged state of matter composed of free electrons and atomic nuclei, or ions, that makes up 99 percent of the visible universe — to release massive amounts of energy.
-Tokamaks and stellarators are the principal magnetic designs for scientists seeking to harvest safe, clean and virtually limitless fusion power to generate fusion energy for humanity.
+Fusion combines light components in the form of plasma — the hot, charged state of matter made of free electrons and atomic nuclei, or ions that account for 99 percent of the visible universe — to produce tremendous quantities of energy.
+Tokamaks and stellarators are the primary magnetic designs used by scientists to capture safe, clean, and nearly infinite fusion power in order to provide fusion energy for mankind.

 Although boron has long been used to condition walls and improve confinement in tokamaks, scientists have not previously seen, “a widespread turbulence reduction and temperature